Pardee, one of the oldest settlements in Atchison County and the first in Center Township, was established by Caleb May in October 1854.

 May was President of both the Monrovia and Pardee Town Companies.
 The town was named for Pardee Butler, an abolitionist minister from Atchison.
 In August 1855, the first post office in the township was established at nearby Ocena.

-The Christian Church was organized by Reverend Pardee Butler before the town was platted and he became its pastor.
+Reverend Pardee Butler organized the Christian Church before the town was platted, and he became its pastor.

 The first town officers were: Pardee Butler, president; Milo Carlton, secretary; William J. May, treasurer; S. G. Moore, A. Elliott, and W. Wakefield, trustees.

 By the early 1880s, the town was called home to about 100 people and had two stores, two churches, a public school, and a private school.
-But, because of its location off the line of the railroad, it was not growing.
+But, because of its location off the railroad line, it was not growing.
 In August 1902, its post office closed briefly but reopened in October.
 However, less than a year later, it closed its doors forever on March 31, 1903.

 Blackmar, Frank W.; Kansas Cyclopedia, Standard Publishing, 1912

 Cutler, William G.; History of the State of Kansas, A. T. Andreas, 1883

 Ingalls, Sheffield, History of Atchison County, Kansas, Standard Publishing Company, 1916